Rycroft baronets

 The Rycroft Baronetcy, of Calton in the County of York, is a title in the Baronetage of Great Britain.
-It was created on 22 January 1784 for Reverend Richard Rycroft.
-Born Richard Nelson, he was the only surviving son of John Nelson, and had assumed by Royal sign-manual the surname of Rycroft in lieu of his patronymic in 1758.
-The fifth Baronet was high sheriff of Hampshire in 1899.
-The sixth Baronet was high sheriff of Hampshire in 1938.
+It was created on 22 January 1784 for the Rev. Richard Rycroft.
+At the time he was rector of Penshurst.
+He had been domestic chaplin to the Earls De La Warr.
+Born Richard Nelson, he was the surviving son of John Nelson, and had assumed by Royal sign-manual the surname of Ry(e)croft in lieu of his patronymic in 1758.

-Two other members of the family may also be mentioned.
-Sir William Henry Rycroft, second son of the fourth Baronet, was a Major-General in the British Army.
-The second son of the fifth Baronet was the psychoanalyst Charles Rycroft.
+The 5th Baronet was High Sheriff of Hampshire in 1899, and the 6th Baronet in 1938.